-From the remote strands of María la Gorda to Varadero's smooth white beaches; from the southern Archipiélago de los Canarreos to the vertebral Cordillera de Guaniguanico—western Cuba holds a wide range of geographical treasures.
-The Valle de Viñales and its limestone hillocks, Vuelta Abajo and its tobacco plantations, and the wetlands of the Península de Zapata are quintessential Cuban
+From the westernmost, pristine strands of María la Gorda to Varadero's internationally popular white-sand beaches; from the castaway islands of the southern Archipiélago de los Canarreos to the vertebral Cordillera de Guaniguanico—Western Cuba holds a wide range of geographical treasures.
+Both the Valle de Viñales with its distinctive mogotes (limestone hillocks) and the bird-filled